MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/mlforsegmentation/pixelclassification.md

 # Machine-learning for image segmentation

+### 🎯 Learning Objective

+- Explain how supervised machine learning is used for image segmentation.

+- Use the Trainable Weka Segmentation plugin in Fiji to train and apply a pixel classifier.

+---

 Machine‑learning–based segmentation teaches a computer to recognize and delineate structures in microscopy images by example rather than by writing explicit rules for every possible case.